 This starts stage one and generation one.
 In March and April, the eggs are laid on milkweed plants.
 They hatch into baby caterpillars, also called the larvae.
 It takes about four days for the eggs to hatch.
-Then the baby caterpillar eats milkweed in order to grow.
+Then, the baby caterpillar eats milkweed in order to grow.
 After about two weeks, the caterpillar will be fully-grown and find a place to attach itself so that it can start the transformation process.
-It attaches itself to a stem or a leaf using silk it spins and transforms into a chrysalis.
-Within the chrysalis the old body parts of the caterpillar undergo metamorphosis to become a butterfly that will emerge in 10 days and fly away.
+It attaches itself to a stem or a leaf and then, using silk, it spins and transforms into a chrysalis.
+Within the chrysalis, the old body parts of the caterpillar undergo metamorphosis to become a butterfly that will emerge in 10 days and fly away.
 It feeds on flowers and fruits in gardens for two to six weeks.
 This first generation monarch butterfly will then die after laying eggs for generation number two.

 After eggs hatch Monarch larvae or caterpillars munch on milkweed leaves to grow large.
 Photo courtesy of Missouri Botanical Garden.

 The final generation (fifth this year) of monarch butterflies is different from the others.
-It’s born in September and October and goes through exactly the same process as the previous generations except for one part.
-Butterflies don’t die after two to six weeks.
-Instead, they migrate to warmer climates like Texas, Mexico and California, where they hibernate for six to eight months until it is time to start the whole process over again.
+It’s born in September and October and goes through exactly the same process as the previous generations except for one part: Butterflies don’t die after two to six weeks.
+Instead, they migrate to warmer climates like Texas, Mexico, and California, where they hibernate for six to eight months until it is time to start the whole process over again.

 The Right Food for Monarchs